CredLancer/ZK-Hack/README.md

 # ZK-Hack
+Building a CredLancer Mobile Demo for the ZK Hackathon by Bekeley https://zk-hacking.org/

 CredLancer: a digital reputation platform that verifies accomplishments & skills.
 Orgs issue tamper-proof credentials to members & freelancers who accomplish bounty secured quests.
 With AI integrations, freelancers can showcase real-time skill and professional development credentials, stored and verified with IPFS & FVM.